Super Bowl XIV: Fourth quarter

-With 12:59 left in the game, Rams punter Ken Clark's 59-yard punt planted Pittsburgh back on their own 25-yard line.
-Then faced with 3rd down and 8, Bradshaw took the snap, dropped back, and then threw a pass to Stallworth, who was running a streak pattern down the middle of the field.
-Stallworth caught the ball barely beyond the outstretched hand of Perry and took it all the way to the end zone for a 73-yard go-ahead touchdown to make the score 24–19 for the Steelers.
+After being forced to punt to start the final period, with 12:59 left in the game, Rams punter Ken Clark's 59-yard punt planted Pittsburgh back to their own 25-yard line.
+Then faced with 3rd-and-8, Steelers head coach Chuck Noll called for "60 prevent slot hook and go", a play that the team had practiced all week and couldn't complete it.
+Before Bradshaw went back on the field, Noll told him to "go deep and get the big play, because they're going to take away high percentage passing".
+Bradshaw took the snap, dropped back, and then threw a pass to Stallworth, who was running a streak pattern down the middle of the field.
+Stallworth caught the ball barely beyond the outstretched hand of Perry and took it all the way to the end zone for a 73-yard touchdown to make the score 24–19 in favor of the Steelers.
 When being interviewed for the documentary series America's Game, Stallworth said that Bradshaw had overthrown him and departed his planned route and simply ran towards the goal line.
-The NFL Films highlight film notes that safety Eddie Brown was supposed to help Perry in covering Stallworth, but for some reason, Brown ignored the Steeler receiver.
-On the ensuing kickoff, the Rams tried a reverse, which resulted in poor field position.
+The NFL Films highlight film notes that Brown was supposed to help Perry in covering Stallworth, but for some reason, Brown ignored the Steeler receiver.
+On the ensuing kickoff, the Rams tried a reverse, with running back Eddie Hill handing the ball off to fullback Jim Jodat, which resulted in poor field position for the Rams at their own 14.